JD Program in IP

 The Juris Doctor Degree with intellectual property concentration

-The Franklin Pierce Center for IP integrates traditional and IP courses with the practical skills necessary for practicing law in a rich and profound way.
-We take you beyond the traditional course list with increasingly responsible, complex and professional work available through externships, clinics, independent studies and research.
-Juris doctor students also have the opportunity to participate in Appellate Moot Court and Trial Moot Court competitions as well as edit and write for several publications, including IDEA, the Intellectual Property Law Review, and The University of New Hampshire Law Review.
-As a result, students gain both a thorough academic grounding and an opportunity to develop and actually use hands-on-skills.
-By second semester in the first year, Franklin Pierce Center for IP students can begin shaping their future by selecting electives in IP, commerce and technology.
+The Franklin Pierce Center for IP integrates traditional doctrinal IP courses with skills-based training.
+Externships, clinics, independent studies and research extend students' learning beyond the boundaries of the classroom.
+JD students also have the opportunity to participate in Appellate Moot Court and Trial Moot Court competitions and to edit and write for several publications, including IDEA: the Intellectual Property Law Review and The University of New Hampshire Law Review.
+As a result, students gain both a thorough academic grounding and an opportunity to develop and actually use hands-on skills.

 JD students are also encouraged to complete the requirements to earn a Certificate in Intellectual Property and be eligible for designation as a "Franklin Pierce Intellectual Property Scholar."